mdeme01/mdeme01/README.md

-- 👋 Hi, I’m Deme (Subject6735).
+- Hi, I’m Deme (@Subject6735).

-- 👀 I’m a Computer Science student, interested in Web development, games and AI.
+- I’m a Computer Science student, interested in Web development & games.

-- 🌱 I’m currently learning Frontend & Backend (JavaScript & PHP) and .NET with C#.
-I also have some experience with C, C++, Java & Python.
+- I have previously learned / worked with:
+  - C, C++, Java

+- I’m currently learning:
+  - HTML, CSS, JavaScript, PHP, C#

+- In the future I would like to learn / continue learning:
+  - Python, Angular, React, NodeJS

 <!---
 Subject6735/Subject6735 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.